prkvw/EID_/README.md

   - connect wallet

     A signed-in user can
-  - view asset collections for sale
+  - view collections on sale
-  - create listing
+  - create a new listing
-  - bid on ongoing auction
+  - bid on a listed auction